-A break interrupt stops the TIM1 counter.
+A break interrupt stops the TIM1 counter and inhibits input captures.

 The system integration module (SIM) controls whether status bits in other modules can be cleared during the break state.
 The BCFE bit in the break flag control register (BFCR) enables software to clear status bits during the break state.
 See Figure 15-21.
 Break Status Register (BSR).